Eastern Turkic Khaganate: East-West split (581–603)

-Independence (603-630)
+Independence (603–630)

-From 603 the east and west were definitely split.
-The east went to Yami Qaghan (603-09) as a sort of Suu vassal.
-He admired Han culture and had the Han people build him a civilized house in the Ordos country.
+The empire was split again in 603.
+The east went to Yami Qaghan (603–609) as a sort of Sui vassal.
+He admired Han culture and had the Han people build him a house in the Ordos country.

-As the Sui dynasty's power waned, some individuals agreed to become vassals of Shibi Qaghan (609-19) and adopted Turkic-style titles, as well as the Khaganate's wolf's-head banners.
+As the Sui dynasty's power waned, some individuals agreed to become vassals of Shibi Qaghan (609–619) and adopted Turkic-style titles, as well as the Khaganate's wolf's-head banners.
 In 615, the Sui lured his Sogdian advisor into a trap and killed him.
 He stopped paying tribute and briefly besieged Emperor Yang of Sui in Shanxi.

-In 615 Emperor Yang assigned Li Yuan, who would later become the first emperor of the Tang dynasty, the impossible task of protecting the Sui dynasty's northern border.
+In 615 Emperor Yang assigned Li Yuan, who would later become the first emperor of the Tang dynasty, the seemingly impossible task of protecting the Sui dynasty's northern border.
 In 617, when tens of thousands of Turks reached Taiyuan, they found the gates open and the city suspiciously quiet.
 Fearing an ambush, the Turk's retreated.
 Li Yuan's deception had been successful and he quickly pressed his advantage offering the Turks "prisoners of war, women, jade and silks" in return for their friendship.
 The Turks declined, demanding instead that Li Yuan become a "Son of Heaven" and accept a Turkic title and banner.

-Shibi's younger brother Chuluo (619-20) ruled for only 18 months.
-The next brother, Illig Qaghan (620-30), was the last independent ruler.
-He led yearly raids against the new Tang dynasty (618-907).
-In 626 he reached the gates of Chang’an.
+Shibi's younger brother Chuluo (619–620) ruled for only 18 months.
+The next brother, Illig Qaghan (620–630), was the last independent ruler.
+He led yearly raids against the new Tang dynasty (618–907).
+In 626 he reached the gates of Chang'an.
 Emperor Taizong of Tang, who had just overthrown his father, chose to pay an enormous ransom.
 Taizong waited and enlarged his cavalry.
-In 627-29 unusual cold led to mass livestock deaths and famine.
+In 627–629 unusual cold led to mass livestock deaths and famine.
 Instead of lowering taxes, Illig raised them.
 The Xueyantuo, Uyghurs, Bayegu and some of Illig's people rebelled and in 629 were joined by the Khitans and Taizong.
-Six Tang armies attacked in a 1200 kilometer front and Illig was captured (630).
-See Tang campaign against the Eastern Turks.
+Six Tang armies attacked on a 1,200 km front in the Tang campaign against the Eastern Turks.
+Illig was captured in 630.

-After the First Khaganate (630-683)
+After the First Khaganate (630–683)

-After the fall of the Khaganate Zhenzhu Khan (629-45) of the Xueyantuo ruled much of the north.
+After the fall of the Khaganate Zhenzhu Khan (629–645) of the Xueyantuo ruled much of the north.
 Taizong made the Ashina live inside the Ordos Loop.
-In 639, after an Ashina assassination attempt, Taizong made them live between the Yellow River and Gobi under Qilibi Khan (639-43) as a buffer state between China and the Xueyantuo.
+In 639, after Ashina Jiesheshuai attempted to assassinate Emperor Taizong, Taizong made them live between the Yellow River and Gobi under Qilibi Khan (639–643) as a buffer state between China and the Xueyantuo.
 In 642 the Xueyantuo drove them south of the river.
-(See Tang campaign against the Eastern Turks#Aftermath in Mongolia.)
-Zhenzhu's son Duomi Khan (645-46) planned to attack China.
+Zhenzhu's son Duomi Khan (645–646) planned to attack China.
 Taizong allied with the Uyghurs and broke up the Xueyantuo clan.
-The Ashina Chebi Khan (646-50) tried to revive the Khaganate but was captured by the Chinese and Uyghurs.
-Two more attempts by Ashina Nishufu (679-80) and Ashina Funian (680-681) failed.
-Turkic power was restored by the Second Turkic Khaganate (682-744), followed by the Uyghur Khaganate (744-840).
+The Ashina Chebi Khan (646–650) tried to revive the Khaganate but was captured by the Chinese and Uyghurs.
+Two more attempts by Ashina Nishufu (679–680) and Ashina Funian (680–681) failed.
+Turkic power was restored by the Second Turkic Khaganate (682–744), and then by the Uyghur Khaganate (744–840).